nataliejgarrido/natalieg-cys-portfolio/tryhackme-soc-level-1/05-network-traffic-analysis/README.md

 - Capture/Display filters

 ### Key Takeaways and My Thoughts
 I am familiar with Wireshark, and I've used it often during my studies.
-I appreciate that this room really gets into the knitty gritty of it (finding packets, marking packets, making comments on specific packets, exporting packets, exporting objects, etc).
+I appreciate that this room really gets into the knitty-gritty of it (finding packets, marking packets, making comments on specific packets, exporting packets, exporting objects, etc).

 ## ROOM 3: Wireshark (Packet Operations)